Armagh Harps GFC

 Armagh Harps Gaelic Football Club is a Gaelic Athletic Association (GAA) club in the city of Armagh, County Armagh, Northern Ireland.
 It plays exclusively Gaelic football in the Senior competitions of Armagh GAA.
 Its home ground is Páirc na Mainistreach, also known as Abbey Park, in the north of Armagh city.

 The club has won the Armagh Senior Football Championship 21 times.

 History

-Founded in 1888, the Harps represented Armagh in the 1890 Ulster Final, beating Cookstown's Owen Roes, but losing to All-Ireland Champions Midleton of Cork in the All-Ireland Semi-Final.
+Founded in 1888 by Charles O’Neil 1846-1940, the Harps represented Armagh in the 1890 Ulster Final, beating Cookstown's Owen Roes, but losing to All-Ireland Champions Midleton of Cork in the All-Ireland Semi-Final.
 Football declined somewhat in the period 1910-1915, but revived in 1916 when it appears that the Harps reformed under a new name, Young Ireland.
 Another Armagh City club, St Malachy's, was active in the 1940s.

 The Armagh Harps were recreated under the original name in 1945.